 Passing through the gate, we walk into an outdoor area where we see children playing on the trikes in an attractive play area that is mostly covered with safety flooring.
 The outside area is not overly large, but the team has created several interesting areas for children spanning the nursery age groups.
 As well as the bikes and trikes area, we saw a sandpit, a 'sound wall' and lots of varied play equipment.

-Bright Kids (Al Najda branch) is led by Hanaa Louffri.
-From Lebanon, Ms Louffri has over 27 years experience in education.
-Prior to joining Bright Kids her previous role was as KG Supervisor at Al Ittihad School, Al Ain.
+Bright Kids (Al Najda branch) is led by Hanaa Loutfi.
+From Lebanon, Ms Loutfi has over 27 years experience in education.
+Her role also sees her acting as Co-ordinator for all five branches of Bright Kids.
+Prior to joining Bright Kids, Ms Loutfi's previous role was as KG Supervisor at Al Ittihad School, Al Ain.
 She has a diploma in Early Childhood Education and a Montessori Teaching Diploma.
 Our team liked her overall teaching philosophy that “every moment is a learning moment”.
-Louffri is a warm and personable leader who was praised by teachers and parents alike during our visit.
+Ms Loutfi is a warm and personable leader who was praised by teachers and parents alike during our visit.

 The nursery offers an ‘adapted’ version of the EYFS curriculum.
 Although mostly working within the EYFS, classrooms and resources have been adapted with the principles of Montessori in mind.
 Several technological enhancements have also been included in daily life, with robotics and coding offered to children age 2+.
 Children also use specially adapted tablets and “Magic Carpets” – an interactive system of educational games (projected by a ceiling mounted system onto the floor of the gym), and which every class are encouraged to use regularly.

 The Bright Kids group also offers its staff training in the principles of neuro-science and brain development, stating that it aims to “plan activities which create learning strategies carefully mapped to the ways in which the brain develops”.
-This concept is clearly something that the entire team was invested in and very excited about, although it is not something we observed.
+The team learns neuroscience based learning strategies in the areas of Motor Development, Emotional Control, Symbols and Patterns, Hearing and Language & Communication.
+This concept is clearly something that the entire team was invested in and very excited about.

 Parents can also benefit from this group-wide expertise with regular Parent Workshops (some with the Bright Kids team, some with specially invited experts) and access to the KBBO training lab.